shinsoj/techart/optimization/optimization.md

 ### Lighting & Shadows

 Static lights are faster than dynamic lights, __cull dynamic lights as early as possible__, minimize the number of objects they affect.
-Spot lights are cheaper than the point lights.
+Spot lights are cheaper than the point lights. __One point light costs as much as 6 spot lights__.
 Try to __avoid__ lighting spheres or conuses to __overlap__ each other. __Reduce lights amount and cast distance__ as much as possible.

 > Bake as much lighting effects as possible.